brian-d-richardson/sparcc/README.md

 ### Data Generation

 We first need to simulate a data set with a censored covariate.
-This can be done, for example, using the built in `gen.data.beta` function in the `sparcc` package.
+This data generation can be done, for example, using the built in `gen.data.beta` function in the `sparcc` package.

 The `gen.data.beta` function generates the following variables: \*
 $Z \sim \textrm{Bernoulli}(0.5)$, a binary fully observed covariate, \*